 How does radiation therapy work?

 Radiation therapy works by damaging the cancer cells’ ability to multiply.
 When the cancer cells die, the body naturally eliminates them.
-Unlike systemic 1, which kills cancer cells wherever they are throughout the body, radiation only kills cancer cells directly in the path of the radiation beam.
+Unlike systemic Treatment with drugs that kill cancer cells, which kills cancer cells wherever they are throughout the body, radiation only kills cancer cells directly in the path of the radiation beam.
 Because radiation also damages the normal cells in its path, care is taken to shape the radiation beams to minimize the amount received by sensitive organs.
-One advantage of radiation therapy is that it does not tend to cause side effects outside the treated area.
+One advantage of radiation therapy is that it does not tend to cause side effects outside the treated area.1

 How is radiation therapy given?